Codecademy/docs/content/general/concepts/semantic-technologies/terms/rdf/rdf.md

 ## RDF Serializations

-Valid RDF must be a written in a concrete RDF syntax, also known as an **RDF serialization**.
+Valid RDF must be written in a concrete RDF syntax, also known as an **RDF serialization**.
 Two important RDF serializations are briefly described below.

 ### Turtle